actuator/cve/vihealth.md

-**This issue has been fixed today (6/19/23) with the app ViHealth (V. 2.74.62)-shortly after I reported it to the vendor on 6/10/23.
+**This issue has been fixed today (6/19/23) with version (2.74.62)-shortly after I reported it to the vendor on 6/10/23.